Major Bug In IBM i Access Client Solutions

 When done, just open ACS and open the console and all should be corrected.

-By the way, IBM is going to send JD the beta of ACS 220.127.116.11 to install and test and we will report back on anything if we find out anything.
+By the way, JD thought that IBM was going to send him the beta of ACS 184.108.40.206 to install and test and he planned to report back on anything he found out about this.
+It didn’t happen.